DanielleDaly/milestone-project-3-python/README.md

 ### Github, Gitpod, Git and Heroku

 ### Github and Gitpod

 - I used Github and Gitpod to begin creating this number guessing game.

 - I used the Code Institute Template in Github.

-**ADD SCREENSHOT FOR CODE INSTITURE TEMPLATE**

-After I located the correct template, I clicked on the use this template button.
+- After I located the correct template, I clicked on the use this template button.

-**ADD SCREENSHOT**

-I named the repository "milestone-project-3-python" and created the repository.
+- I named the repository "milestone-project-3-python" and created the repository.

-**ADD SCREENSHOT**

-Once the repository was created I opened it on Gitpod.
+- Once the repository was created I opened it on Gitpod.

-I used the terminal to start coding.
+- I used the terminal to start coding.

 ### Git

-I used git to save my progress throughout this project.
+- I used git to save my progress throughout this project.

-After I completed each section, I used git add command to add any changes that I had made.
+- After I completed each section, I used git add command to add any changes that I had made.

-**ADD SCREENSHOT**

-I then used the git commit command to commit these changes.
+- I then used the git commit command to commit these changes.

-**ADD SCREENSHOT**

-These were pushed to Github using git push command.
+- These were pushed to Github using git push command.

-**ADD SCREENSHOT**

 ### Heroku

 The project was deployed using the Code Insitute's mock terminal for Heroku.

-**Steps for Deployment:**
+#### Steps for Deployment:

     - Fork or clone this repository

     - Create a new Heroku App

     - Set the buildbacks to Python and Nodejs in that order

     - Link the Heroku app to the repository

     - Click on Deploy

-**Create a new Heroku App**
+#### Create a new Heroku App

 Sign in to Heroku.com and followed the below steps:

     - On the Heroku app, click the "Create New App" button

     - Enter the name of your project under "App Name".
 Each app name must be unique

     - Select your region in the space provided under "Choose a region".
 I selected Europe

     - Click the "Create App" button

-(**ADD SCREENSHOT**)

-**Set the buildbacks to Python and Nodejs**
+#### Set the buildbacks to Python and Nodejs

     - Once you click on the "Create App" button you will be brought to another page to set up the app.

     - Click on the "Settings" tab at the top of the page

     - Scroll down to the "Buildpacks" section

     - Click the "Add buildpack" button

     - Select "Python" and click on the "Save changes" button

     - Select "nodejs" and click on the "Save changes" button

     - Make sure the buildpacks are entered in the correct order with Python first and nodejs second.
 Click and drag them to change the order if required

-**Link the Heroku app to the repository**
+#### Link the Heroku app to the repository

-- Click the connect to github buttton.
+    - Click the connect to github buttton

     - Add project repository name

     - Search for repository

     - Once located click on the connect button

     - Click the setting button

     - Click on the reveal config variables button

     - Add your config variable key values to this section

-**Click on Deploy**
+#### Click on Deploy

     - Click on the "Deploy" tab at the top of the page

     - Scroll down to the "Deployment method" section

     - Click on "Github"

-- Search for repository by entering the repository name and clicking on the - - - "Search" button
+    - Search for repository by entering the repository name and clicking on the "Search" button

     - Click on the "connect" button to link the Heroku app to the Github repository code

-- Click on "Manual deploy"
+    - Click on "Automatic deploy"
-- Under "Choose a branch to deploy" ensure it is set to master and click on the "Deploy Branch" button

     - Once the message "Your app was successfully deployed" appears click on the "View" button

 ## Credits

-- Code Institute for the deployment terminal
+- Code Institute:
+    - I used the Code Institute's Python Template in Giyhub to complete my project.

+    - I used the Code Institute's mock terminal on Heroku to deploy my project

+- Code: All code was written by myself